-The 2021 Plan Year ARP and its appendices were available for download through a link on the RGWCD website.
-The ARP, its appendices, and resolutions were filed with the Court and to the State and Division Engineers on April 15, 2021.
+The 2022 Plan Year ARP and its appendices were available for download through a link on the RGWCD website.
+The ARP, its appendices, and resolutions were filed with the Court and to the State and Division Engineers on April 15, 2022.
 Copies of the ARP were made available for viewing at the State and Division Engineers' offices.
 The ARP, its appendices, resolutions, the Subdistrict's Response Functions, and this letter are posted on DWR's website.
 In the past I have considered all letters, comments, and other objections submitted regarding the adequacy of the ARP.
-There were no letters, comments, or other objections submitted regarding the 2021 ARP.
 My staff and I have conducted this review of the ARP and comments thereon in accordance with the operational timelines specified in the May 2010 Decree and contained in Appendix 5 of the Second Amended PWM.